Find Affordable College Courses

 70% Women

-School of Visual Arts is the 20th most popular school in the nation for students seeking a master's degree in visual and performing arts.
+School of Visual Arts is the 20th most popular school in the nation for students seeking a master's degree in visual & performing arts.
 Each year, around 3,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $45,000 per year, while in-state graduate students, on average, pay $50,400 per year.
-For the 2020-2021 academic year, 145 master's degrees were handed out to visual and performing arts majors at SVA.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+The average in-state tuition for full-time undergraduates is $49,140 per year, while in-state graduate students, on average, pay $55,040 per year.
+During the most recent year for which we have data, 145 people received their master's degree in visual & performing arts from SVA.
+About 70% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+School of Visual Arts visual & performing arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.

 References